The Basics of Animal Telehealth

 Is GetSound® available for small animal veterinarians and/or human physicians?

-As you know, equestrians and equine professional (vet sand farriers) do not tend to adopt a lifestyle that is commensurate with the general population.
+As you know, equine, livestock and other large animal professionals (vets and farriers) do not tend to adopt a lifestyle that is commensurate with the general population.
 Much of our work is done from the arena, barn, or truck, for instance.
-Accordingly, telehealth performs developed for human and/or small animal use do not necessarily apply to those of us that work with horses.
+Accordingly, telehealth performs developed for human and/or small animal use do not necessarily apply to those of us that work with large animals.

-GetSound® was developed by equine veterinarians exclusively for equine veterinarians and their clients.
-Development was directly driven by years of equestrian demand for the quick, easy and remote assessment of horses.
-The GetSound® platform works for the horse industry because it was specifically designed for the horse industry.
+GetSound® was developed by veterinarians exclusively for veterinarians and their clients.
+Development was directly driven by years of demand for the quick, easy and remote assessment of horses and livestock.
+The GetSound® platform works for the horse & Livestock Industries because it was specifically designed for them.
 We are literally “built from the hoof up”!